shakacode/cypress-on-rails/README.md

 Use the (`) backtick string syntax to allow multiline strings.

 # Limitations
 This code is very much at the proof-of-concept stage.
 The following limitations are known:
-* the generator installs using yarn
+* the generator installs cypress using yarn